United States women's national rugby sevens team

 The United States women's national rugby sevens team competes in international rugby sevens competitions.
 The team finished second at the 2015 USA Women's Sevens, after defeating Russia in the semifinals.
 They have competed at three Summer Olympics, and won a bronze medal at the 2024 Summer Olympics.

 History

 Under head coach Ric Suggit, the Eagles placed third at the 2013 Women's Sevens World Cup in Russia.
 They defeated Spain 10–5 in their final match, with tries coming from Emilie Bydwell and Vanesha McGee.

 In June 2019, the Eagles became just the fifth team to have won a World Series tournament, joining New Zealand, Australia, Canada, and England.
 In that same season, the Americans finished second in the overall standings, securing both their highest finish to date and automatic qualification to the 2020 Olympic Games.

+Head Coach, Emilie Bydwell, led the team to an Olympic Bronze Medal in Paris 2024 beating Australia [14-12] with a Try and made Conversion with no time left on the clock.